 Conversely, it can be our own fault, due to Values Dissonance, as our trope definitions are largely based on Western and Japanese works, so it is possible that for example an Indian or Latin American show's characters can be only described with our vocabulary as "Like this trope, but male", even though it could be considered a different trope over there, but none of us knows enough about the culture to make a page for it.
 If the two tropes are indeed separate, they can have separate pages created.

 In trope lists, it is often referred to as Rare Male Example and Rare Female Example.

 - In Haruka Nogizaka's Secret, Shute Sutherland is a Rich Bastard with a Boy Posse, sporting a Nobleman's Laugh.

 - The relationship between Haruhi Suzumiya and Kyon is sometimes described as Belligerent Sexual Tension, but with a male Tsundere, and a female Jerk.

-- In Kore wa Zombie desu ka?, the male lead gets Magical Girl powers.
+- In Is This A Zombie?, the male lead gets Magical Girl powers.

 - In Iono the Fanatics, the protagonist is a young queen of a foreign country.
 She likes girls, too: she has 1000 courtesans.
 She goes so far as to call herself a "skirt chaser".

-- In Nyarko-san, it is the heroine Nyaruko who is the perverted one and the male protagonist Mahiro punishes her for indecent behaviour by stabbing her with a fork, making her bleed and squick.
+- In Nyaruko: Crawling with Love!, it is the heroine Nyaruko who is the perverted one and the male protagonist Mahiro punishes her for indecent behaviour by stabbing her with a fork, making her bleed and squick.

-- In Saiyuki, three of the protagonists are a male version of the Three Faces of Eve: Son Goku (the Child), Cho Hakkai (the Wife) and Sha Gojyo (the Seductress).
+- In Saiyuki, three of the protagonists are a male version of The Three Faces of Eve: Innocent and not so bright Son Goku (the Child), patient House Husband Cho Hakkai (the Wife) and flirty stud Sha Gojyo (the Seductress).